I sold the 2K in March 2022

 I’ve paddled the 2K in squalls gusting to 25mph or more and was amazed how well the boat handled while being hauled alone at over 6kph or 4mph.
 I’m sure the low-loaded baggage contributed to this feeling of security, and the deck stopped me getting too drenched.
 In such conditions you want your hands on the lines, but also need to be careful not to let go: the boat running over its own sail and stopping suddenly might tip you over.

 With a DeckPack on the bow, not only can the tethered paddle be securely slipped underneath it, but a WindPaddle-type sail can be folded in half and the lower half stashed under the Pack and the paddle grabbed in a few seconds – and be redeployed just as quickly.
-There are times when you need to do either quickly, so for that alone the DeckPack or similar arrangement is worthwhile.
+There are times when you need to do either quickly, so for that alone the DeckPack or similar arrangement pays off.

 I think the Rebel 2K will become a classic packraft: the skeg, storage, deck and colour scheme all combine to make an unbeatable package to deliver everything that makes packrafting fun and worthwhile.